nodebits/nodebits.org/articles/wiki-challenge.markdown

 ## Back to the Wiki

 I won't walk you through all the steps I used to build this simple express based wiki.
 It would make this article long and boring.
 But I will quickly show you around the code.

+To follow along with a live running app, click on and any of the "Run in Cloud9" links to clone this repo to your personal c9.io environment.
+Once cloned, run `npm install` in the console at the bottom to install the needed dependencies.
+Then run the `app.js` script.

 The first interesting file is the `app.js` main script.
 Near the bottom of this script is a place to declare your routes.
 I have four simple routes as follows: